costajob/app-servers/README.md

 [GO](https://golang.org/) language version 1.6.2 is installed by official OSX package.
 GO focuses on simplicity by intentionally lacking features considered redundant (an approach i am a fan of).
 It tries to address verbosity by using type inference, duck typing and a dry syntax.
 At the same time GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).

+### Rust
+[Rust](https://www.rust-lang.org/) language version 1.10.0 is installed by official OSX package.
+According to the official site Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
+Rust grant parallelism by running on multiple threads: thread safety is granted by its ownership model.

 ### Java
 [Java](https://www.java.com/en/) 8 comes pre-installed on Xcode 7.31.